Striker (2010 film): Soundtrack

-The soundtrack album of Striker consists of 8 songs composed by various artists such as Vishal Bhardwaj, noted Tamil composer Yuvan Shankar Raja in his Bollywood debut, Amit Trivedi, rapper Blaaze, Shailendra Barve and lyricist-singer Swanand Kirkire, whilst lyrics are penned by Nitin Raikwar, Blaaze, Prashant Ingole, Jeetendra Joshi, Swanand Kirkire and Gulzar.
+The soundtrack album of Striker consists of 8 songs composed by six various artists: Vishal Bhardwaj, noted Tamil composer Yuvan Shankar Raja in his Bollywood debut, Amit Trivedi, rapper Blaaze, Shailendra Barve and lyricist-singer Swanand Kirkire, whilst lyrics are penned by Nitin Raikwar, Blaaze, Prashant Ingole, Jeetendra Joshi, Swanand Kirkire and Gulzar.
 Shri was the music producer and composed the original soundtrack.
 The album was released on 12 January 2010.
+In a soundtrack review, a critic from Bangalore Mirror wrote, "Six composers in a soundtrack is a sure-shot recipe for disaster, but in Striker, Chandan Arora gets them to produce heady mélange!".

 Release

 Sukanya Varma of Rediff gave the film a rating of three out of five stars and opined that "An interesting film with a lot on its mind, Striker isn't comfort cinema but I will recommend it anyway".
 A critic from The Times of India gave the film the same rating and wrote that "Don't believe the lacklustre promos.
 The film has more meat -- and meaning -- than it promises".
 Sanjukta Sharma of Livemint gave the film a positive review and stated that "Striker is one of the good films of the year so far.
-It is not a breezy film or a candyfloss entertainer, but it’s surely an example of committed and adept film-making.
-There’s never enough of it".
+It is not a breezy film or a candyfloss entertainer, but it's surely an example of committed and adept film-making.
+There's never enough of it".